paddywaan/HandBrake-daemon/README.md

 #### Windows Installation
 [Download]() and extract the zip to the desired location, then open cmd as Adminstrator:

-    sc.exe create HandBrake-daemon binPath="PATHTOEXECUTABLE"
+    sc.exe create HandBrake-daemon binPath= "PATHTOEXECUTABLE" DisplayName= "HandBrake-daemon" start= auto

 ### Configuration
 Linux platforms store the configuration in /etc/HandBrake-daemon.conf Windows platforms store the configuration in the installation/extracted directory.

-At least a single watcher must be defined in order for the service to run.
+**At least a single watcher must be defined in order for the service to run.**

-The source directory is used as the directory to watch for new media to process, and will be placed inside the destination directory upon completion.
+The source directory is used as the directory to watch for new media to process, and upon completion the output will be placed inside the destination directory.
 If an origin directory is specified, the source file will be moved to the Original Medial directory.
 If none is specified, the source will be deleted rather than moved.